JeffESchmitz/RideNiceRide/README.md

 - [SwiftGen](https://github.com/AliSoftware/SwiftGen): A collection of Swift tools to generate Swift code (enums for your assets, storyboards, Localizable.strings, …)
 - [Fabric](https://docs.fabric.io/apple/fabric/overview.html): Fabric is a mobile platform with modular kits you can mix and match to build the best apps
 - [Crashlytics](https://fabric.io/kits/ios/crashlytics/install): The most powerful, yet lightest weight crash reporting solution
-- [Synx](https://github.com/venmo/synx): A command-line tool that reorganizes your Xcode project folder to match your Xcode groups
 - [Fastlane](https://github.com/fastlane/fastlane): The easiest way to automate building and releasing your iOS and Android apps

 ~~### Environment variables